MoreOhioTrivia

 In 1849, Lower Sandusky residents elected to change the village's name to Fremont, in honor of John C. Fremont, who had just captured California for the United States in the Mexican American War.
 After signing the peace treaty that ended the Mexican American War in California in 1847, John Fremont, who defeated the Mexican forces stationed in Santa Barbara, was appointed as the military governor of the area by Commodore Stockton.
 Freemont's superior officer, General Kearny, felt he, General Kearny should have been appointed to the position and arrested and had Fremont convicted for mutiny.
 President Polk quickly pardoned Fremont, and John Fremont became one of the first senators of California in 1856.

 According to the 1994 Guinness World Book of Records, there's a bar in the Beer Barrel Saloon in Put-in-Bay on South Bass Island that owns the record for being the longest bar in the world.
 It is 405' 10" long.
 There have since been other claims to that title, but at least it is still the longest bar in Ohio.
-The bar has 160 bar stools, has 56 beer taps and employs 20 bartenders on a busy night.
+The bar has 160 bar stools, 56 beer taps and employs 20 bartenders on a busy night to keep the drinks flowing.
 By the way, if you could stand the bar on end, it would be taller than the nearby Perry's Victory Monument.

-Tucked away in the wonderful community of Ashville, is the world's oldest traffic light, and it is still working, even though it's now inside Ohio's Small Town Museum.
+Tucked away in the wonderful community of Ashville, is the world's oldest traffic light still in working order, even though it's now inside Ohio's Small Town Museum.
 According to the museum, the light was retired from active duty in 1982 only because color-blind people couldn't tell if it was green or red.

-The space age looking traffic light has never stopped working since 1932 when it was installed at the corner of Main and Long Street in Ashville.
+The space age looking traffic light has never stopped working since 1932 when it was installed at the corner of Main and Long Streets in Ashville.

 The museum is located at 34 Long St., Ashville, Ohio and open Monday - Friday 8a.m. - 3 p.m. and Saturday from 9 - 12.